jpier2012/jpier2012.github.io/_posts/2019-08-16-beyond_the_horizon.markdown

 -

 In short, I'm excited to have a career that involves continuous learning.
 It's only a matter of time before I get comfortable enough with JS and Ruby that I'll feel the desire to explore more languages.
+I feel that it's important to strike a balance between specialization and generalization, and it never hurts to know what you're missing by exploring a language you wouldn't otherwise use in your day-to-day.